jellyfishsolutions/lynx-admin-ui/README.md

 The `EditableEntity` allows also the definition of methods to intercept the life-cycle of the entity:

--   `onBeforeSave`: this method (if implemented) will be executeded just BEFORE the saving action of an entity.
+-   `onBeforeSave`: this method (if implemented) will be executed just BEFORE the saving action of an entity.
 The entity is already updated with the latest value inserted by the user.
-If an expection is throwed in this method, the saving process will be interrupted.
+If an exception is thrown in this method, the saving process will be interrupted.
--   `onAfterSave`: this method (if implemented) will be executeded just AFTER the saving action of an entity.
+-   `onAfterSave`: this method (if implemented) will be executed just AFTER the saving action of an entity.

 Both methods are executed with the current `req` request as argument (that can be used or accessed by this methods to perform additional operations or checks).